auth0/docs/articles/quickstart/native/_includes/_ios_dependency_centralized.md

 Then run `pod install`.

 ::: note
-For more information on Cocoapods, check [their official documentation](https://guides.cocoapods.org/using/getting-started.html).
+For more information on Cocoapods, check <a href="https://guides.cocoapods.org/using/getting-started.html" target="_blank">their official documentation</a>.
 :::

 ### Carthage

-If you are using [Carthage](https://github.com/Carthage/Carthage), add the following line to your `Cartfile`:
+If you are using <a href="https://github.com/Carthage/Carthage" target="_blank">Carthage</a>, add the following line to your `Cartfile`:

 ```ruby
 github "auth0/Auth0.swift" ~> 1.0